 Interns will leave with a better understanding of the anti-war movement and local justice issues, be better equipped to work in coalitions and plan events, and will be a better activist.
 This internship is unpaid with a possible transportation stipend as needed.

-Minimum of 15 hours and 2 days per week.
-Start date January 13th or January 27th (negotiable); internship goes through early to mid-May if possible.
+Minimum of 20 hours and 3 days per week – four days preferred if possible.
+Start date is Mid May and will go through August 1st.
 Please describe in your cover letter when and how much you would be available.

 No minimum education requirement.
 Dates flexible.

-Application instructions: Send resume and cover letter to firstname.lastname@example.org with subject line “Spring Peace Organizing Intern”
+Application instructions: Send resume and cover letter to firstname.lastname@example.org with subject line “Summer Peace Organizing Intern”